resmoio/resources/jira/README.md

+# Jira

-# Jira Software is built for every member of your software team to plan, track, and release great software.
+Jira Software is built for every member of your software team to plan, track, and release great software.

 | Resource | Key | Collection Method |
 | --- | --- | --- |